reframe-hpc/reframe/docs/tutorial_advanced.rst

 On the other hand, the rest of the test depends on the values from the test parameters, and a parameter is only assigned a specific value after the class has been instantiated.
 Thus, the rest of the test is expressed as hooks, without the need to write anything in the :func:`__init__` method.
-In fact, note that writing the test in this way permits having hooks that depend on undefined variables or parameters.
+In fact, writing the test in this way permits having hooks that depend on undefined variables or parameters.
 This is the case with the :func:`set_container_platform` hook, which depends on the undefined parameter ``platform``.
-Hence, the derived test **must** define all the required parameters and variables; otherwise ReFrame will notice that the test is not well defined and it will raise an error accordingly.
+Hence, the derived test **must** define all the required parameters and variables; otherwise ReFrame will notice that the test is not well defined and will raise an error accordingly.

 Before moving onwards to the derived test, note that the :class:`ContainerBase` class takes the additional argument ``pin_prefix=True``, which locks the prefix of all derived tests to this base test.
 This will allow the retrieval of the sources located in the library by any derived test, regardless of what their containing directory is.